paralect/plato/README.md

 _This is a draft of the plan for Plato.
 Several technologies proposed and more to come soon._

-Plato is a collection of applications, services, tools and guidelines written and managed as a single unit.
+Plato is a collection of _integrated_ applications, services, tools and guidelines written and managed as a _single unit_.
 Plato provides both foundation for your project and reference implementation of several applications used by Paralect.

 Plato is commited to be modern and up to date.
 Bleeding edge technologies are also welcome,